jrpotter/notebook/notes/formal-system/proof-system/natural-deduction.md

 %%ANKI
 Basic
-With respect to propositional logic, how are natural deduction's inference rules categorized into five?
+With respect to propositional logic, how are natural deduction's inference rules divided into five categories?
 Back: As an introduction and elimination rule per propositional logic operator.
 Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1721655978506-->